 However, it was not captured in TS 38.331, so it seems currently allowed to have joint TCI states in the target configuration and separate TCI states in LTM-TCI-Info, or vice-versa.
 In such cases, at LTM cell switch, the UE would continue applying separate TCI states in a configuration with joint TCI states, or vice-versa, while such a scenario was never considered when the unified TCI framework was designed, so there may be a number of issues.
 To avoid complex cases, it is better to capture the previous RAN2 agreement.

-Proposal 7: Capture that the unifiedTCI-StateType in LTM-TCI-Info should be the same like the unifiedTCI-StateType in the candidate cell configuration (ltm-CandidateConfig), as agreed in RAN2#126.
+Proposal 7: Capture that the unifiedTCI-StateType in LTM-TCI-Info should be the same like the unifiedTCI-StateType in the candidate cell configuration (ltm-CandidateConfig), as already agreed in RAN2#126.

 3.3 Configuration of UE- based TA measurements